evnchw/evnchw.github.io/_pages/about.md

 [Risk.net - Adia wealth fund is building supergroup of quant investing](https://www.risk.net/investing/quant-investing/7929061/adia-wealth-fund-is-building-supergroup-of-quant-investing)

-I work as a full-stack quantitative researcher and data scientist.
-This spans the full range, from research proof-of-concepts, to final production pipelines for investment algorithms and processes.
+I work as a quantitative researcher at ADIA: this spans the full range from research prototypes to final production pipelines for quantitative investments.

 - **Data sourcing**: sourcing datasets, talking to vendors, trialing and evaluating potential investment alpha
-- **Data curation**: understanding the information content of datasets, their statistical properties and biases
+- **Data science**: understanding the information content of datasets, their statistical properties and biases
-- **Data science**: evaluating useful alternative data, constructing useful features and signals
+- **Signal research**: evaluating useful alternative data, developing useful features and signals
+- **Portfolio optimization**: constructing and optimizing investment portfolios
-- **Quantitative research**: developing, analyzing and presenting strategies to the wider group for feedback and robustness
+- **Seminars**: developing, analyzing and presenting strategies to the wider group for feedback
 - **Production**: building and monitoring production data pipelines, monitoring anomalies and investigating outages

 **Domain.** I focus on industrial economics, transportation, and complex networks.
 I have also contributed to other systematic/semi-systematic work involving a variety of useful alternative data.